Irish language: Ireland

 The National University of Ireland requires all students wishing to embark on a degree course in the NUI federal system to pass the subject of Irish in the Leaving Certificate or GCE/GCSE examinations.
 Exemptions are made from this requirement for students who were born or completed primary education outside of Ireland, and students diagnosed with dyslexia.

-NUI Galway is required to appoint people who are competent in the Irish language, as long as they are also competent in all other aspects of the vacancy to which they are appointed.
-This requirement is laid down by the University College Galway Act, 1929 (Section 3).
-In 2016, the university faced controversy when it announced the appointment of a president who did not speak Irish.
-Misneach staged protests against this decision. the following year three university announced that Ciarán Ó hÓgartaigh, a fluent Irish speaker, would be its 13th president.
+The University of Galway is required to appoint people who are competent in the Irish language, as long as they are also competent in all other aspects of the vacancy to which they are appointed.
+This requirement is laid down by the University College Galway Act 1929 (Section 3).
+In 2016, the university faced controversy when it announced the planned appointment of a president who did not speak Irish.
+Misneach staged protests against this decision.
+The following year the university announced that Ciarán Ó hÓgartaigh, a fluent Irish speaker, would be its 13th president.
+He assumed office in January 2018; in June 2024, he announced he would be stepping down as president at the beginning of the following academic year.

 For a number of years there has been vigorous debate in political, academic and other circles about the failure of most students in English-medium schools to achieve competence in Irish, even after fourteen years of teaching as one of the three main subjects.
 The concomitant decline in the number of traditional native speakers has also been a cause of great concern.

 In 2007, filmmaker Manchán Magan found few Irish speakers in Dublin, and faced incredulity when trying to get by speaking only Irish in Dublin.
 He was unable to accomplish some everyday tasks, as portrayed in his documentary No Béarla.

 There is, however, a growing body of Irish speakers in urban areas, particularly in Dublin.
 Many have been educated in schools in which Irish is the language of instruction.
 Such schools are known as Gaelscoileanna at primary level.
-These Irish-medium schools send a much higher proportion of pupils on to third-level education than do English-medium schools.
+These Irish-medium schools report some better outcomes for students than English-medium schools.
 In 2009, a paper suggested that within a generation, non-Gaeltacht habitual users of Irish might typically be members of an urban, middle class, and highly educated minority.

-Parliamentary legislation is supposed to be available in both Irish and English but is frequently only available in English.
-This is notwithstanding that Article 25.4 of the Constitution of Ireland requires that an "official translation" of any law in one official language be provided immediately in the other official language, if not already passed in both official languages.
+Article 25.4 of the Constitution of Ireland requires that an "official translation" of any law in one official language be provided immediately in the other official language, if not already passed in both official languages.
+Notwithstanding this, legislation is frequently only available in English.

 In November 2016, RTÉ reported that over 2.3 million people worldwide were learning Irish through the Duolingo app.
-Irish president Michael Higgins officially honoured several volunteer translators for developing the Irish edition, and said the push for Irish language rights remains an "unfinished project".
+In 2017, Michael D. Higgins, president of Ireland, honoured several volunteer translators for developing the Irish edition, and said the push for Irish language rights remains an "unfinished project".